Subhodip1307/Batch-Script-Guide/Readme.md

 </div>
 </div>

-<h4><i>I will expalin this picture in next updates</i></h4>
+In the picture, the red mark means it’s the inputs which are given by me I hope you understand, for better-understanding  check-in “Examples bat” folder for examples bat scripts.

 # This is Still not completed please hold on and wait for more.
-In our future updates we will try to increase the readability of the guide
+In our future updates, we will try to increase the readability of the guide
 # If you facing any problem for  understanding this guide you message me here or [Telegram](https://t.me/Verger_py) me
-# If you get any mistake in this repo or you want to contribute then feel free to
+# If you get any mistake in this repo or you want to contribute then feel free to do that